About Our Founder

 Inspired byThe Glow…Vince took up weight training at the Hollywood YMCA and eventually became an instructor at the Easton Brothers Fitness Center where he acquired much of his early experience in the field.

-Then in 1948 — 9 years after lifting his first weight — Vince moved to North Hollywood and opened the now famous Vince’s Gym.
+Then in 1948 — 9 years after lifting his first weight — Vince moved to North Hollywood and opened the now famous Vince’s Gym in Studio City, California.

 Vince trained world-class athletes, movie stars, and bodybuilding champions